Kourtney Kardashian & Younes Bendjima Hang Out With Her Kids

 It looks like things could be heating up between Kourtney Kardashian and boyfriend Younes Bendjima.
-Us Weekly reports that the couple were recently spotted out and about spending some quality time together with Kardashian’s three children with ex-boyfriend Scott Disick, where Younes is said to have looked and acted “fatherly” towards the trio.
+Us Weekly reports that the couple was recently spotted out and about spending some quality time together with Kardashian’s three children with ex-boyfriend Scott Disick, where Younes is said to have looked and acted “fatherly” towards the trio.

-The site reports that the family group were all out to lunch at Nobu Malibu on April 28, where an onlooker told the site that the model was on hand to help Kourtney out with her two youngest children, 5-year-old Penelope and 3-year-old Reign, after they started to get a little mischievous.
+The site reports that the family group was all out to lunch at Nobu Malibu on April 28, where an onlooker told the site that the model was on hand to help Kourtney out with her two youngest children, 5-year-old Penelope and 3-year-old Reign, after they started to get a little mischievous.

-According to the onlooker, “Penelope was refusing to get in her chair” and sat on the floor for a while, before then getting up onto mom Kourtney’s lap.
+According to the onlooker, “Penelope was refusing to get in her chair” and sat on the floor for a while before then getting up onto mom Kourtney’s lap.

 “Eventually, Penelope sat on Kourtney’s lap and cried for a second and then got in her seat,” the insider continued to the site, adding that Kardashian’s 24-year-old boyfriend was doing all he could to lift the kids’ spirits.